- Worship

 Mekhirat Hametz—Selling of Hametz

-Berkowitz as your agent to sell your hametz by Sunday, April 21, click here to download the paper form, or click here for the online form.
-Hametz will revert to its original owner at the conclusion of Pesah on Tuesday evening, April 30.
+If one cannot completely remove all hametz from the home during Pesah, Jewish law provides for the conditional sale of hametz to a non-Jew during Pesah.
+Upon the conclusion of Pesah, the hametz reverts to its original owner.
+It is customary to make a contribution for ma’ot hittin, providing Pesah food for the needy, when selling hametz.
+To appoint Rabbi Berkowitz as your agent to sell your hametz by Thursday, April 10, click here to download the paper form, or click here for the online form.
+Hametz will revert to its original owner at the conclusion of Pesah on Sunday evening, April 20.

 B’dikat Hametz—The Search for Hametz, and Biur Hametz—Burning Hametz